Inis Cathaigh: Artillery battery

 Scattery artillery battery, located on the south of Inis Cathaigh, was built during the Napoleonic Wars and is preserved quite well.
 The Shannon Estuary was one of three invasion places the French had considered along the west of Ireland.
 As such, places along the estuary were considered for establishing a defence.
 Inis Cathaigh is one of six batteries in the estuary.
 It was chosen on the proposal of defected French general Charles-François du Périer Dumouriez.
 The battery forms a semi-circular D shape with a dry moat.

-The battery main armament consisted of six 24-pounder long guns arranged along the length of the curved D. These were mounted on traversing mounts in purpose built gun emplacements.
-Each gun could traverse 90 degrees on its mount, giving the battery a total engagement angle of over 200 degrees.
-These could fire out over the estuary and coordinated crossfire was possible with its southern shore sister battery on Carrig Island.
-The block house barracks had two 5½ inch howitzer gun emplacements on the roof for close quarters defence of its vulnerable rear, but these could be deployed to any incident due to their 360 degree mounting platforms.
-The choice of 5½ inch made interoperability of ammunition between the primary and secondary armaments possible.
-Even though they by themselves would not have been powerful enough to stop an invasion they would have been able to cause a lot of damage to any enemy fleet.
+Its main armament consisted of six 24-pounder long guns arranged along the length of the curved D.

 Former residents

 In 1842, after the salvaging the Windsor Castle, Inis Cathaigh was home to Shannon Estuary Pilots and their families.
-The primary families of the island were the Brennan, Melican, Scanlan, McMahon, Costelloe, Hehir, Moran, and Griffin.
+The primary families of the island were the Brennan, Melican, Scanlan, McMahon, Costelloe, Hehir, Moran, Crotty, and Griffin.
 The river pilots were highly skilled mariners, using only native currachs (canvas boats) to reach incoming and outgoing ships.

 The inhabitants of Inis Cathaigh appear to have escaped the deaths and emigration associated within Kilrush and most of Ireland during the Great Famine.
 The total population of the island including the soldiers, actually rose from 65 in 1841 to 99 in 1851 and to 139 in 1861.
 The number of houses in this period rose from nine in 1841 to 24 in 1861.
 The memorial inscriptions on the gravestones do not show any deaths of islanders during the period 1845 to 1850.
 It is thought that a combination of fishing, additional shipping due to famine exports to England, along with piloting provided good employment for the pilots and their families.

 The last residents left in 1969.